The Ariel Encounter

 In 1994, over 60 children claim to have experienced an alien encounter.
 Their description of these alien beings aligns closely with the beings of our contemporary mythology.
 And their testimony is very compelling.

-The default skeptical stance is that which allows us to collapse the dissonance of unbelievable reports.
-That the reports are likely a collective psychological episode, caused by the influence of adults including a prominent psychiatrist, leading to conformity amongst the descriptions and depictions of the encounter given by the children.
+The default skeptical stance - that which allows us to collapse and dismiss the dissonance of unbelievable reports - is that this was a collective psychological episode, caused by the influence of adults including a prominent psychiatrist, leading to conformity amongst the descriptions and depictions of the encounter given by the children.

-The testimony of the children seems to me as inarguably genuine, sincere, honest.
-Few people would perceive these kids as not completely believing everything they say.
-And it would take an evil genius to brainwash children into delivering such nuanced, perfectly imperfect, and overwhelmingly corroborating reports.
+If we place a skeptical mirror up to this skeptical hypothesis, especially after viewing the children’s own contemporaneous video interviews - it is just such a fucking stretch.
+The testimony of the children seems inarguably genuine, sincere, honest.
+It would take an evil genius to brainwash children into delivering such nuanced, perfectly imperfect, corroborating reports.
 Reports that they attest to two decades later.

 arielphenomenon.com